kjeller/flispcc/README.md

 | 1     | e\|\|e               | left  | disjunction \(3\)       |
 | 0     | x=e                  | right | assignment \(3\)        |

+# Datatypes
+  TODO

+# Limitations

 # Installation
-....TO BE ADDED
-  Linux
-    Add QAflisp to PATH..

-  Windows
+Note: I have only tested installing the compiler on linux, but for windows it should be similar.
+-Linux
+  1. Download binary from git or make from source.
+(Making requires the dependencies that BNFC requires).
-    Add QAflisp to PATH
+  2. Add QAflisp to PATH:  ```export PATH=$PATH:/usr/share/digiflisp/```

-Make it yourself from source:
-....TO BE ADDED
+  3. Now it should work.

 The Assembler QAflisp can be downloaded from [here](http://www.gbgmv.se/html/digiflisp.html) (it is included with digiflisp).

-# Limitations
-- String type and String literals are not yet supported
-- Double type will not be supported